drreynolds/smuhpc-workshop/source/session_4.rst

      .8.0/lib:/grid/software/gmp-5.1.1/lib:/grid/software/mpfr-3.1.2/lib:/gr
      id/software/mpc-1.0.1/lib")

+.. index:: module; help

 * ``module help`` -- This displays a set of descriptive information about the module (what it does, the version number of the software, etc.).
 This only applies to packages where their "help" pages have been installed (none yet on SMU HPC).